bendechrai/arcjet-performance-test/README.md

 Copy the output and paste it into ChatGTP with the following prompt:

 > The following is the output of a number of `ab` tests to determine response times of different security configurations.
-Analyse the data, and return a CSV matrix with "Requests per second" and "Response time (ms)" across the top, and a row for each test down the side.
+Analyze the data, and return a CSV matrix with "Requests per second" and "Response time (ms)" across the top, and a row for each test down the side.
 Return this as plain text.